cfw-guide/cemu.cfw.guide/docs/online-play.md

 ---
-title: Online Play
+title: Online play
-description: Enabling online play on the Cemu emulator.
+description: Enabling online play in the Cemu emulator.
 ---

 In this section, we look at how to enable online play on Cemu.
 This involves dumping a set of online files from your Wii U to make Nintendo think that the connection from Cemu is actually coming from your console.